-• Identify a new, sustainable, statewide public transportation funding solution.
+The City joins Pierce Transit in requesting that the Legislature identify a new, sustainable, statewide public transportation funding solution to support an essential level of service.
 An effective revenue tool will protect existing sources of public transportation revenue while incorporating new and innovative funding models to ensure the stability and reliability of equitable public transportation in Washington State.